CharlieKamentz/Hello-world/README.md

 # Hello-world

-This is a sample of a good README.md that can be used when describing a project.
-You can change headings to fit your needs, but the idea is to provide a summary of the project, the files used, programs written and how to execute the programs.
+This README.md is an example template that you can adapt when introducing a project.
+You can update the headings to match your needs, but the main purpose is to give an overview of the project, list the files included, describe the tools or code used, and explain how to run it.
 Think of this as documentation.

 ## Table Of Contents
 - [Project Title](#Project-Title)